Frequently Asked Questions

 Q: When will I receive my New Member Information Kit?

-A: Within one week of joining, you will receive your New Member Information via email.
+A: Within one or two days of joining, you will receive your New Member Information via email.

 Q. Will I receive a receipt?